 Ask Yourself: “What Are My Company’s Business Goals?”

 Is your product on a fast track with a large marketing budget?
-Are you a startup with just a concept sketch?
+Are you a startup or a new business with just a concept sketch?
 Depending on your budget and needs, you may need a single designer for all of your UX and UI development processes or the whole team to build software with your developers from scratch.

 How Much of the UX Process Can You Complete On Your Own?